Wine is a hot topic when it comes to any diet.

 Gelatin is a protein derived from animal bones and hides, used in both red as well as white wines.
 Gelatin gives red wines more suppleness while giving whites more colour.

-The final wine doesn’t contain these animal bi-products as they are filtered out along with the other molecules generated during fermentation.
+The final wine doesn’t contain these animal by-products as they are filtered out along with the other molecules generated during fermentation.
 However, small traces of any of these agents can still be absorbed into the wine.
 Since a vegan diet rejects all animal products, the verdict is that as long as any of these four agents are used, the wine is not vegan.
+Make sure you take this into consideration when asking ‘can vegan’s drink wine’.

 Why Do Winemakers Use Animal By-Products In Wine?

-As mentioned above, fining agents are used in wines to speed up the clarification process.
-This also makes for more affordable wine as the painstaking winemaking process is a lot quicker than if they let it happen by pure gravitational forces.
+As mentioned above, fining agents are used in wines to speed up the clarification process, but can vegan’s drink wine with them in?
+No. This also makes for more affordable wine as the painstaking winemaking process is a lot quicker than if they let it happen by pure gravitational forces.
 Fining can also act as an aid to fix the overall flavour of the wine, giving the wine a more supple aftertaste and removing bitterness which is caused by molecules like tannins and phenolics.

 Picking a perfect wine is not easy.
 This becomes even more difficult when the majority of wines are, in fact, not vegan friendly.
 In order to tell if a wine is vegan, winemakers are required to include a disclaimer stating “may contain traces of fish or egg products” on the label.
 If it says this, then, unfortunately, the wine cannot be part of a vegan diet.